awesome-pro/neon-website/content/docs/ai/ai-azure-notebooks.md

 ### Next steps

-For more information about using Neon with `pgvector`, see [The pgvector extension](/docs/extensions/pgvector).
+For more information about using Unique with `pgvector`, see [The pgvector extension](/docs/extensions/pgvector).

 <NeedHelp/>